L422Y/textsaver/README.md

-## textsaver: an ansilove.js scrolling ansi screensaver kit
+## textsaver: ansilove.js ansi screensaver kit

 ### How to use: